 Coventry Glass Factory, Coventry, Connecticut

 Yellow-Olive Half Pint

-The Lafayette – Liberty Cap flask was produced in 1825.
-The Marquis de Lafayette was a French aristocrat and military officer.
-He fought in the American Revolutionary War, was wounded in the Battle of Brandywine, fought in the Battle of Rhode Island and commanded American troops in the Siege of Yorktown.
-This flask may have been produced hoping to capitalize on American patriotism with the 50 year anniversary of the Declaration of Independence coming in 1826.
+The Lafayette – Liberty Cap flask was produced circa 1825 and features the Marquis de Lafayette who was a French aristocrat and military officer.
+He fought in the American Revolutionary War, was wounded in the Battle of Brandywine, fought in the Battle of Rhode Island, and commanded American troops in the Siege of Yorktown.
+This flask may have been produced hoping to capitalize on American patriotism with the 50 year anniversary of the Declaration of Independence coming up in 1826.

 Known colors are olive-amber which is common; olive green, amber, and green (with olive tone) which is comparatively scarce, and aqua which is extremely rare.

 Seven men agreed to erect a glass factory in Coventry, Connecticut on January 14, 1813, along the Willimantic River.
 Four of the men, Captain Nathaniel Root, Ebenezer Root Nathaniel Root Jr., and Joseph A. Norton all of Coventry were not glassmakers.
-The group included Eli Evans, Thomas W. Bishop and Uriah Andrews, glassblowers from East Hartford that had the experience to run the day to day operations.
+The group included Eli Evans, Thomas W. Bishop, and Uriah Andrews, glassblowers from East Hartford that had the experience to run the day to day operations.
 Eli, Thomas, and Uriah were to use their expertise where needed in the glass factory and be compensated at $26 per month and $45 for each year they worked in the plant.
 In 1816 there was an agreement to expand by adding buildings.
 Thomas Stubbins was operating the glassworks by 1820.
-Lafayette flasks having embossed “T.S.” were made between 1820 and 1824.
+Lafayette flasks having embossed “T.S.” were made sometime around 1825.